-Due to these challenges and the cost of the prime coat application versus the short-term benefits, the NCDOT is working to inform our design engineers that temporary pavements in place less than 6 months do not need a prime coat.
+Due to these challenges, and the observed lack of need for prime coat on short term temporary pavement structures, the NCDOT is working to inform our design engineers that temporary pavement in place less than 6 months does not need it.

-If you have plans where a prime coat is detailed for temporary pavement, please contact your Division Construction Engineer and your Area Construction Engineer to follow through on the recommendation to delete it from the pavement structure.
+If you have plans where prime coat is called for that meets these conditions, please contact your Division Construction Engineer and your Area Construction Engineer to follow through on the recommendation to delete it from the pavement structure.